NutriSnap/NutriSnap.github.io/feedback.md

 - Interest in workout and step goal challenges.
 - Suggestion for a leaderboard and the ability to form and compete within friend groups.
+- **Excited about group challenges with a leaderboard for motivation.**
+- **Hoped for a range of challenges, from daily tasks to long-term goals.**

 ##### 6. Friends: